Harpo3/archsimian/README.md

 For example, what if you have a large music library and want to build a more complex set of rules for populating a playlist to have a more refined selection of tracks, better variety?

-What is you have two different artists, like "Tom Petty" and "Tom Petty & the Heartbreakers" but you wish to treat them both as one artist for purposes of repeat frequency?
+What if you have two different artists, like "Tom Petty" and "Tom Petty & the Heartbreakers" but you wish to treat them both as one artist for purposes of repeat frequency?
 You can store the custom grouping "Petty" in the Custom2 field for all files of either one, and archsimian will treat them all as being from one artist.
 With this in mind, you can create whatever custom groups you like, such as "Pop1971."

 While MM4 has many great smart playlist features built in (and far better than any other retail package out there), it does not provide the complexity or speed with which you can build them in C++, and a big benefit of using Arch and KDE is having some added programs/scripts to tag elements the way I want them, and have them integrated right onto my desktop (using KDE and Conky).
 I can update tag elements or add art work using convenient shortcuts, and update them in real time.